 However, validators are removed from the current validator set and barred from participating in the next validator selection (indirect economic penalty) for being offline.
 This is called chilling.
 Validators found to be equivocating are sent to chilling and slashed, the slashing being quadratically proportional to the number of validators equivocating.
-Anticipating that a validator might become offline or might equivocate due to bugs in the software, the Council reserves the right to reverse any slashing event (up to 6 epochs in past, i.e., approx. 2 months) by voting.
+Anticipating that a validator might go offline or might equivocate due to bugs in the software, the Council reserves the right to reverse any slashing event (up to 6 epochs in the past, i.e. approx. 2 months) by voting.

 Reversing any slash requires at least a simple majority of Council votes.
 As the slashing amount increases, more Council votes are needed to reverse the slash.

 Once a validator gets slashed, it goes into the state as an "unapplied slash" (these are viewable by all, the apps UI shows it per validator and then all the affected parties along with the amounts) while unapplied, a proposal can be made to reverse it after this grace period, the slashes are applied.